 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.
 With the exception of trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient, the Group initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-Trade receivables that do not contain a significant financing component or for which the Group as applied the practical expedient or for which the Group has applied the practical expedient or for which the Group has applied the practical expedient are measured at the transaction price.
+Trade receivables that do not contain a significant financing component or for which the group has applied the practical expedient financing component or for which the Group has applied the practical expedient as the transaction price.